Kamala Harris marks first visit to Puerto Rico as vice president, riling some in the US territory

 “She is not welcome here,” said one protester.

+After visiting the home in Canovanas, Harris stopped by a community center in San Juan where a handful of protesters gathered, yelling, “Yankee, go home!” as supporters chanted, “U.S.A.!
+U.S.A.!”
+One protester held a sign that said “Kamala Harris war criminal.”

-Harris was scheduled to visit a home in the northern municipality of Canovanas, located near the capital, as well as visit a community center in San Juan.
-She also is slated to address a campaign reception before flying back to the U.S. mainland Friday evening.
+Harris later spoke at a campaign reception before flying back to the U.S. mainland Friday evening.

-It is Harris' first visit to Puerto Rico as vice president, having visited as a U.S. senator in 2017 after devastating hurricanes Irma and Maria pummeled the island.
+She addressed about a couple dozen attendees gathered at an upscale apartment complex owned by developer Nicholas Prouty, who hosted the event.
+Harris thanked him and Pierluisi, noting that the governor “does not pass up the opportunity” to have a list of what Puerto Rico needs.
+“Mad respect,” she said.

+Turning to the general election, Harris said, “We are going to win,” adding that “everything is at stake.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.